 “These hardworking Indonesians had no fair or formal sources for easy access to capital.
 Further, the most common reason for borrowing was short-term liquidity issues,” Agrawal told TechCrunch.
 “But workers were forced to borrow either long-term, high-ticket-size loans or short-term loans with exorbitantly high-interest rates.”

-Since launching in October 2020, GajiGesa has added more than 30 employers on its platform, serving tens of thousand of workers in total.
+Since launching in October 2020, GajiGesa has added more than 30 employers to its platform, serving tens of thousands of workers in total.
 It integrates into a company’s existing human resources management and payroll systems.
-Workers can get earned wages immediately, track earnings, pay bills, buy prepaid cards and access financial education resources through an app.
+Workers can get earned wages immediately, track earnings, pay bills, buy prepaid cards, and access financial education resources through an app.